makersacademy/airport_challenge/README.md

 Requirements
 ------------

-To run the full application with a graphical interface you will need JRuby and Shoes installed.
-Then you need to move the graphical-interface folder into a seperate directory to avoid interence from the Gemfile.
-Run `rvm jruby`, `shoes control-desk.rb` to start the application.

-To run the command line version you just need to open your favourite interactive ruby environment.
+To run this in the command line you just need to start your favourite interactive ruby environment.

 Approach:
 ---------